git-zaidism/java-full-stack-prep/src/main/java/org/zaidism/interview-exp-hyland.md

 4. **Spring Boot App Management**
    * Is it possible to hot-reload a Spring Boot application?
    * If yes, is it considered a good practice to allow hot-reloading in a production environment?
+   * Why spring beans are by default singleton?

 ---